ulyssas/mmd_tools_helper/readme.md

 Add Display Panel Groups from Bone Groups
 Add Display Panel Groups

-### MMD Create Toon Material Nodes button

-Adds node editor material nodes for the rendering of Toon Textures in Blender for an MMD model which has been imported with mmd_tools(powroupi fork).

-### Toon modifier blend type dropdown menu

-Toon modifier color picker
-Modify Toon button
-Modifies the color of shadows of an mmd_model after running the "MMD Create Toon Material Nodes" operator has already created material nodes for the MMD model.
+### Armature Diagnostic

+Select a bone map from the list menu, then click the button.
+A list of the bone names, which are missing from the armature, is printed to the Blender System Console.

+### Bones Renamer

+Select the source and destination armature types.
+Then click the button to do a mass renaming of bones from one armature type to another.
+After renaming a diagnostic list or missing bone names is printed to the Blender System Console.
+A time-saver when converting models or animations from one format to another.
+There are 15 supported armature types.

 ### Reverse Japanese and English names

 Reverses the Japanese and English names of bones, shape keys and materials.
 The Japanese names become English names and the English names become Japanese names.
 If a Japanese name has no English name, it just stays the same.
 For someone who does not know Japanese, this operator can make it easier to edit an MMD model in Blender.

-### Armature Diagnostic

-Select a bone map from the list menu, then click the button.
-A list of the bone names, which are missing from the armature, is printed to the Blender System Console.
+### Convert MMD Camera to Blender Camera button

+An mmd_tools "MMD camera" is child of an "MMD camera" empty object and it is also different from a normal Blender camera in other ways.
+You can convert all "MMD cameras" in the scene back to normal Blender cameras by clicking this button.

+### MMD Create Toon Material Nodes button

+Adds node editor material nodes for the rendering of Toon Textures in Blender for an MMD model which has been imported with mmd_tools(powroupi fork).

 ### Miscellaneous Tools Panel